 The make-up of what each of the farmer's children has inherited differs widely.
 To be able to compare them properly, I have put some kind of financial value on each child's gain.
 As none of those who received property has had to pay a mortgage on what they have inherited, I have evaluated all their land and property at 1994 prices.
 I have also valued amounts of money each has received at various times in terms of the equivalent value of the £ in 1994.
 Resulting relative values of their inheritances (basic + hidden) are shown in the adjacent pie chart.

 From my extensive knowledge of these people, I have made a subjective judgement as to their relative abilities to 'earn their livings' in 1990's Britain.
 These values are shown in the 6 right-hand (yellow) bars below.
 The left-hand (green) bars show the relative sizes of their inheritances as given in the pie chart.
 As can be seen, the right-hand bars follow a remarkably similar pattern to the left-hand bars.

-One factor which contributed to this disparity was undoubtedly simply the way things worked out.
+One factor which contributed to this disparity was undoubtedly simply the way events passively unfolded.
 For instance, the eldest son and the middle daughter just happened to stay put in the farm house.
-Therefore she got full board for 30 years and he inherits it.
-However, apart from a heavy gender bias resulting from our farmer's Victorian thinking, each child's inheritance is simply proportional to his or her degree of assertiveness.
+Therefore she got full board for 30 years and he inherited it.
+However, apart from the heavy gender bias resulting from our farmer's Victorian thinking, each child's inheritance is simply proportional to his or her degree of assertiveness.